oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_custom.md

 When manually adding port mapping, choose `Controller Forwarding (Intranet Penetration)`.
 Non-required fields can be left empty; the system will automatically select available controller ports for mapping.

+Controller forwarding uses a TCP tunnel and supports one TCP port per mapping.
+Create separate mappings when multiple ports must be exposed.

 ### Controller Deployment Requirements

 Because intranet penetration requires the controller to have control over the host machine's network and firewall, the controller must meet the following conditions: